 As you listen to demos there will be some people you really make a connection with.
 Make sure as you’re evaluating the software that you judge it by how well it will meet your needs and not how engaging the demo was.

 Choosing a Solution that Relies on a Volunteer

 I once worked for a chamber whose website was absolutely beautiful but displayed information that was woefully out of date.
 One of the board members had a tech company and they had designed the website and managed it on a volunteer basis.

 This was absolutely great in the beginning but by the time I was brought on board that board member had become busy and no longer had time to make updates.
 No one else understood the software and there was no training available so the website continued to provide outdated information until another one was designed.

 Board members, volunteers and employees will come and go.
 Having a membership management system that is easy for new people to take over is a key to long term success.
-Choosing a software that offers training to your new employees and volunteers will help your organization’s long term success in managing your members.
+Choosing a software that offers free training to your new employees and volunteers will help your organization’s long term success in managing your members.